centreon/centreon/centreon-gorgone/docs/modules/core/proxy.md

 synchistory_timeout: 30
 ping: 60
 pong_discard_timeout: 300
-httpserver:  # this is used only if you want to configure pullwss nodes. to work you have to add register module and configure a config file.
+httpserver:  # this is used only if you want to configure pullwss nodes. to make it work you have to add the register module and configure a configuration file for it.
   enable: true
   ssl: true
   ssl_cert_file: /etc/centreon-gorgone/keys/public.pem